glados-egg/glados/README.md

 If you note the "help" system, it gives you all the commands but not the code.
 You can type 'help chess' and learn it's only a mini-game in the GLaDOS game just for fun.
 One of the other games was never built for interesting reasons, and another game has no actual winnable outcome (a war games reference ala Matt Broderick).

 The error messages eventually (randomly) suggest that you don't know what the error numbers do.
 Not what they 'mean'; what they "do'.
 Errors can actually DO something?
 So type in those numbers.
 Wait.
 You get told you win, but wait a bit longer.
 You get your all-so-precious piece of icing-covered pastry!
-Those numbers at the end of the cake are directly related to the date application to become an AI participant stopped being processed (an interesting date in history where GLaDOS might have figured out how to effectively give a slice of 'cake' to a human).
-The obvious string of characters at the very ending is you 'key' to claim your 'cake', which isn't a lie afterall because you seem to be able to just buy a nice piece of cake now hey?
+Those numbers at the end of the cake are directly related to the date on which application to become an AI participant stopped being processed (an interesting date in real-world history where GLaDOS might have figured out how to approximately provide a slice of 'cake' to a human).
+That is the date that btcoin began, which is the virtual and anonymous currency you can trade fo other things of value.
+The obvious string of characters at the very ending is your 'key' to claim your 'cake', which isn't a lie afterall because you seem to be able to buy a nice piece of cake now.

 EVEN MORE SPOILER: